0xPolygonMiden/miden-client/docs/cli-reference.md

 #### `send`

 Sends assets to another account.
 Sender Account creates a note that a target Account ID can consume.
-The asset is identifed by the tuple `(FAUCET ID, AMOUNT)`.
+The asset is identified by the tuple `(FAUCET ID, AMOUNT)`.
 The note can be configured to be recallable making the sender able to consume it after a height is reached.

 Usage: `miden send --sender <SENDER ACCOUNT ID> --target <TARGET ACCOUNT ID> --asset <AMOUNT>::<FAUCET ID> --note-type <NOTE_TYPE> <RECALL_HEIGHT>`